 CAEP's assessments and proposals are pursued taking into account:

-CAEP is composed of 24 Members from all regions of the world and 15 Observers.
+As of May 2020, CAEP is composed of 29 Members from all regions of the world and 20 Observers.
 More than 600 internationally-renowned experts are involved in CAEP activities and working groups.

 Working group 1 (WG1): Aircraft Noise Technical IssuesThe main aim of WG1 is to keep international aircraft noise certification Standards (Annex 16, Volume I) up-to-date and effective, while ensuring that the certification procedures are as simple and inexpensive as possible.

 Working group 2 (WG2): Airports and OperationsWG2 addresses aircraft noise and emissions issues linked to airports and operations.

 Working group 3 (WG3): Emissions Technical IssuesWG3 deals with aircraft performance and emission technical matters, including the updating of Annex 16 - Volume II and the development of the new aircraft CO2 Standard, Annex 16 – Volume III.